 This research was important.
 Thank you for helping us understand more about [drug generic name(s) or intervention studied].
 If you have questions, please talk to your [study doctor, trial designee, whomever the plan states, or, if that person is no longer available, talk to your family doctor].
-You can also contact [list appropriate contact information and/or resources available as determined by the plan.] about the study or your part in it.

 Thanks again for being part of this study.
 We do research to try to find the best ways to help patients, and you helped us to do that.